-The American Society of Plastic Surgeons (ASPS) estimates that as many as 70% of men will have enlarged tissue of the breast at some point.
+The American Society of Plastic Surgeons (ASPS) estimates that as many as 70% of men will have gynecomastia treatment have enlarged tissue of the breast at some point.
 Although the condition is often temporary and will improve with age or lifestyle changes, for many men with actual gynecomastia, the only solution is male breast reduction surgery.

 The procedure involves the removal of both the excess glandular tissue and any excess fat — usually by way of Dallas liposuction.
 In some cases, an excision technique may be used alone or in addition to liposuction.

 For patients who would like to make their nipples and areolas smaller, this can be done during the same surgery in most cases.
 Exactly how your gynecomastia surgery will be performed is something your surgeon can discuss with you at your consultation appointment.

 DOES LOSING FAT GET RID OF GYNECOMASTIA?

 If a patient has true gynecomastia that is related to a hormonal imbalance, medical condition, substance use, medication use, etc., then no, overall fat loss alone will not likely fix the problem of gynecomastia.

 For patients with gynecomastia, usually only surgical treatment or male breast reduction surgery will improve the problem.

 No, it is possible for men to have gynecomastia in only one breast.
 It is, however, more common to experience this condition in one or both breasts.

 Gynecomastia is extremely common, with up to 70% of all men experiencing it at some point in their lives.
 Most of the time, however, the excess tissue in the breasts is temporary.